-The Property is now owned by SHAC pursuant to a recorded deed, and leased by plaintiff SJC Ventures pursuant to a valid lease agreement.
-PA0049; PA0017-48.
+SHAC purchased the Property in 2017, as evidenced by a recorded deed.
+PA0049.
+SHAC then leased the Property to SJC Ventures pursuant to a valid lease agreement.
+PA0017-48.
 SJC Ventures has already made rent payments to SHAC in advance through December 2024.
 PA0049.
 Jay Bloom, who serves as a manager for SHAC and SJC Ventures, uses the Property as his primary residence where he lives with his family, including his elderly octogenarian in-laws.

-Defendants/ real parties in interest CBC Partners I, LLC and 5148 Spanish Heights, LLC ("Defendants") claim to hold an interest in the Property purportedly secured by a contested third-position Deed of Trust.
+Defendants/ real parties in interest CBC Partners I, LLC and 5148 Spanish

+Heights, LLC ("Defendants") claim to hold an interest in the Property purportedly secured by a contested third-position Deed of Trust.